FAQ’s (Frequently Asked Questions) About our IOP Program

 DO YOU ONLY WORK WITH PEOPLE IN NEW HAMPSHIRE?

 Absolutely not!
 We see many folks from northern Massachusetts from towns like Lowell, Haverhill, Lawrence, Newburyport and Andover, MA quite frequently.
-Essentially anyone on the North Shore of Boston can easily access our Salem, NH or Portsmouth, NH locations.
+Essentially anyone on the North Shore of Boston can easily access our Newton, Salem, or Portsmouth, NH locations.
 We also find that many people with private insurance will travel to our IOP to receive a higher level of client-centered care.
 It doesn’t matter where you are from provided you can access one of our locations regularly for sessions.

 WHAT HAPPENS DURING THE 3-HOUR SESSIONS?